lazka/stm32-hactar/docs/docs/docs.rst

 Basically only the standard peripheral library from ST is needed.
 It includes a version of the CMSIS library, which is a standardized abstraction layer for ARM chip producers.
-Even thought there is a newer CMSIS available at ARM, the one included in the std periph is a modificated version, so don't try to update it.
+Even thought there is a newer CMSIS available at ARM, the one included in the std periph is a modified version, so don't try to update it.

 The std library also includes a utilities folder which includes drivers for